How to deal with a picky eater

 My child is a picky eater.
-She’s one year old and used to eat anything and now she refuses to eat meat and vegetables (unless they are green).
+She’s one year old and used to eat anything, but now she refuses to eat meat and vegetables (unless they are green).
 She could live on pasta and fruit.
 What should I do?
 Thanks Rowena

-Let me start by saying, it’s hard to know what to do with a child who refuses to eat certain foods and does that to the point of refusing entire food groups.
+So, how to deal with a picky eater?
+Let me start by saying that it’s hard to know what to do with a child who refuses to eat certain foods and does that to the point of refusing entire food groups.
 Dealing with a picky eater is hard.
 As a result, I often bring this up with my clients during a behaviour intervention because it’s very helpful in learning how these issues develop and how you can deal with a picky eater.
-The first thing that’s important to understand, is that this isn’t a behaviour that comes out of nowhere.
+The first thing that’s important to understand is that this isn’t a behaviour that comes out of nowhere.
 In order to illustrate this, let’s see how picky eaters develop.
 Let’s pretend there’s a mom with a little girl who has been eating pretty well since she introduced solid foods.

 Then one day, her little girl decides to snap her mouth firmly shut and there just isn’t any way that mom can get that spoon any where near her.
 Now if mom just shrugs her shoulders, stays calm and assumes her child is full, all is well and good.
 Perhaps she just gently takes a wet cloth to that firmly closed mouth and lets her little one get down, unfazed by the whole refusal thing.